theturboturnip/turnip_text/notes/syntax.md

 Minus characters are placed inside, not outside, the square brackets.
 An unfortunate consequence of this is sequences like `[-1]` look valid but aren't - although syntax highlighting should help in that case.
-I decided to place minus characters inside because when they are outside (i.e. participating in text) TODO they expand to hyphens or dashes.
+I decided to place minus characters inside because when they are outside (i.e. participating in text) they expand to hyphens or dashes.
 In order to place a hyphen or dash directly before something from code, the sequence `---[something in code]` is necessary.
-If minuses outside the square brackets were included in the code token, the only way to avoid this would be to escape the minuses e.g. `--\-[something in code]` but then the escaped minus wouldn't be merged into a hyphen.
+If minuses outside the square brackets were included in the code token, the only way to avoid this would be to escape the minuses, e.g. `--\-[something in code]`, but then the escaped minus wouldn't be merged into a hyphen.

 Minuses are used inside the square brackets so that it is clear the minuses are disambiguation characters instead of text.

-The other possible permutation is hashes outside the square brackets, but that would cause inconsistency when mixing the two e.g. `###[blah]####{raw content}#`.
+The other possible permutation is hashes outside the square brackets, but that would cause inconsistency when mixing eval-brackets with raw scopes e.g. `###[blah]####{raw content}#`.

 ## Scopes